 The Runway Ahead

-The vision of the Paper Fig Foundation is to continue stitching together the fabric of the fashion industry.
+The vision of the Paper Fig Foundation is to continue stitching together communities through fashion and the arts.

 1. To that end, we plan to focus in 2019 on strengthening the connection between Kampala and Kasese, and other rural areas of Eastern Africa.